tarekwasfy01/Py-Manager/README.md

 # Py-Manager
 Python Manager and Anaconda Manager.
-This tool can list your installed apps and keep them sorted.
+This tool can list your installed apps and keeps them sorted.
 Install any python or conda package with only its name.
-No for commands anymore.
+No need for commands anymore.
 Best choise if you do not want to use code.
 Easy to use.